Xaqc83q/TowerWarZ/README.md

 ```
 ## Introduction
-TowerWarZ is a fully open-source Tower Defense Game. ~~It is created because of the lack of open source games~~
-It is created **out of boredom** and desire of Tower defense games
+TowerWarZ is a fully open-source Tower Defense Game built in Java.
+We are trying our best to not make it suck, but we do need contributors.
+If you are a developer, view [this](CONTRIBUTING.md).
+If you are a game designer, graphic designer or computer artist, view [this instead](CONTRIB_noDev.md)
 ### How to build game
 **Linux Users**